 We love cooking with gas and many tell us you love it too!
 We highlight the pros and cons of gas cooktops, as well as the electric-powered options of induction, ceramic and hotplates.

 Most chefs prefer to cook with gas and for good reason.
-It gives you the speed, power and precision of visible heat to master any culinary dish, whether you're whipping up a one-pot wonder or a multi-course masterpiece.
+Its combination of speed, power and precision helps you to master any culinary dish, whether you're whipping up a one-pot wonder or a multi-course masterpiece.

-On the hobs, boil times have traditionally been faster with gas than with electric (though we hear new induction cooktops are equally fast) and you'll get immediate response when turning the heat down.
+On the hobs, boil times have traditionally been faster with gas than with electric (although induction now rivals gas) and you get an immediate response when turning the heat down.
 Gas can cope with high temperature wok cooking just as easily as a gentle simmer for poaching the perfect eggs.

-Cooking with gas is a popular and traditional choice with many of us preferring the responsiveness and direct flame of a gas hob.
+Cooking with gas is a popular and traditional choice with many preferring the responsiveness and direct flame of a gas hob.
 The ability to control how much gas you burn and the heat distributed to your pot or pan is another reason many choose gas for their home.

 - Gas cooktop pros